 The DoD also has guidance on how to assess and evaluate data quality.
-It is recommended that the DoD Quality Systems Manual for Environmental Laboratories (2006) and the Uniform Federal Policy for Quality Assurance Project Plans (2005) be reviewed when considering data quality issues.
+It is recommended that the DoD Quality Systems Manual for Environmental Laboratories (2006) and the Uniform

+Federal Policy for Quality Assurance Project Plans (2005) be reviewed when considering data quality issues.

-2.4.1 Data Quality Objectives for Collection of Additional Data decisions need to be made using the data.
+2.4.1 Data Quality Objectives for Collection of Additional Data

+Prior to collecting any additional data that may be needed, site-specific data quality objectives (DQOs) should be developed.
+DQOs are quantitative and qualitative statements that describe what data are needed to support decision making (EPA, 2000a, 2006).
+DQOs are a set of site-specific statements that describe, in detail, exactly how the data will be used and what decisions need to be made using the data.
 The DQO process is a planning tool that is designed to prevent collection and use of data that do not contribute to decision-making and to ensure that a sufficient quantity and quality of data are acquired so that informed decisions can be made.
 DQOs are typically developed collectively by the stakeholders associated with the project, which may include DoD, EPA, state health departments, local homeowners, and other potentially affected groups.